 - Implant-supported: Similar to implant-retained, but these connect solidly to a tiny but sturdy bar.
 These tend to be more secure, but they can only be removed by a trained dentist with the right tools.

-- Same Day Teeth®: A very modern treatment, Same Day Teeth® connect dentures to four implants.
+- All-on-X: A very modern treatment, All-on-X connect dentures to four implants.
 Normally, it takes a while for the implants to heal before you can get dentures connected to them.
 But with this restorative treatment, you can often get implants and dentures in the same day.

 All of these options are great when you’ve lost a lot of your teeth.
 In addition, they do a great job at letting you look, talk, and chew normally again.